 Character education best practices are available from schools who have implemented character education programs.
 While character education programs abound, the Character Education Partnership rates the best character education programs in the country.
 They cite 11 key principles to a successful character education program and provide resources and best know methods in character education.

 Character education books for kids are one way to help kids learn about good character traits.
 The Talking with Trees book series can be part of a character education lesson plan as it presents real-life situations in terms kids can understand.
-The books also feature discussion guides, and Talking with Trees offers free character education worksheets and activities, character education bulletin board posters, as well as character education lesson plans online.
+The books also feature discussion guides, and Talking with Trees offers free character education teaching resources online.

 One popular character education program called Character Counts!* focuses on the following six pillars of character*: Trustworthiness, Respect, Responsibility, Fairness, Caring, Citizenship.
 These six pillars of character education include topics about being honest, doing what you say you will do, respect for others, using self-control, being accountable, playing by the rules, treating people fairly, forgiving others, and more.
 The six pillars of character development are taught in character education events using posters, booklets, and other devices to help kids remember the six pillars of character education throughout their daily interactions in school.